-UPDATE 2-CP Rail workers reject contract, resume negotiations -union
+UPDATE 3-CP Rail workers reject contract, resume negotiations -union

-(Adds comment from Labor Minister)
+(Adds comments from Canadian Pacific)

 By Allison Lampert